In this article, we discuss how the board game hobby has risen in the last 25 years, in what state it is today, and where it’s headed.

 The floodgates were opened and soon other games followed.
 Tigris and Euphrates (1997) Carcassonne (2000), Puerto Rico (2002), Power Grid (2004), Ticket to Ride (2004), and so on.
 Quickly, the trends turned.
 According to research by Mr.Vatvani, fantasy, science fiction, adventure, and deduction gained traction, while racing games, sports games, and trivia took the biggest hits.

-Game mechanics shited focus to hand-management, variable player powers, card drafting, area control, and set-collection, while roll-and-move mechanic was starting to diminish.
+Game mechanics shited focus to hand management, variable player powers, card drafting, area control, and set-collection, while the roll-and-move mechanic was starting to diminish.

 Board games have come a long way since then.
 For instance, you can’t label them as easily.
 Eurogames, wargames, card games, role-playing games – the divides between the genres have blurred as there are more and more games that use elements from across the spectrum, trying to come up with original concepts and game mechanics.

-Miniatures, card decks, dice, a hexagon map with tactical combat, strong narrative with choices that affect the gameplay, app-driven games – there are titles where you can find all of the above.
+Miniatures, card decks, dice, a hexagon map with tactical combat, a strong narrative with choices that affect the gameplay, app-driven games – there are titles where you can find all of the above.
 This is visible in an analysis by Dinesh Vatvani, showing how the number of game mechanics in board games by release date increases with time.
-Unfortunately, his graph only goes until 2017, but I’m sure the line points upwards since then.
+Unfortunately, his graph only goes until 2017, but I’m positive that the line only points upward since then.

 This shift in board game design ideology has had an immense effect on popularity.
-Since the supply and demand go hand-in-hand, it’s no surprise the numbers of released games are skyrocketing.
+Since supply and demand go hand-in-hand, it’s no surprise the number of released games is skyrocketing.
 Ian Rapson has done research on BGG (the world’s largest board game database) and the numbers speak for themselves.

 Interestingly, the quality is also going up.
-I’ve already talked about this in a previous article about board game trends, where again I drew from an excellent analysis from my Vatvani.
+I’ve already talked about this in a previous article about board game trends, where again I drew from an excellent analysis of Vatvani.

 (Also, check the second part of his analysis, where he analyses how the more complex board games are also getting better average ratings, why this is skewed, and what the BGG ranking is for corrected ratings.
 A very interesting read, although slightly out of the scope of this article.)

-The improvement of game quality is no surprise. as the industry grows, more and more money is available for research, design, and playtesting.
+The improvement in game quality is no surprise.
+As the industry grows, more and more money is available for research, design, and playtesting.
 The competition is tougher as well.
 If you published a game like Catan today, it would be lost in a sea of much better titles.